Miele Dishwasher Not Draining? Fix Guide (2026)

 Code/SymptomMeaningFirst check

-F11Drain fault (pump cannot empty sump)Clean three-part filter; inspect hose
+F11Drain fault (pump can’t empty sump)Clean three-part filter.
+Inspect hose

 F14Flow sensor fault (can co-occur with drainage issues)Usually a technician job